MANOHAR2004/Amazon-Sales-Intelligence-Dashboard/README.md

 ## 🎯 Objectives

 - Clean and standardize raw sales data for analysis
-- Engineer calculated features for deeper insights
+- Engineered calculated features for deeper insights
 - Connect data across multiple sheets using INDEX MATCH
 - Summarize data using Pivot Tables
 - Design an interactive dashboard with KPI cards and slicers